ba-san/Crowd-Analysis-with-CNN/README.md

 For its network, I used WideResNet from [here](https://github.com/nabenabe0928/wide-resnet-pytorch).

 ## guidance
+For detailed info, please check each directory.

-**classification&regression** - estimate just num of ppl in cropped img by classification approach or regression approach
+**classification&regression** - estimate just number of people in cropped img by classification approach or regression approach

 **classification_test&regression_test** - can test trained network with different dataset you used for training.

-**location** - with output from num of ppl estimating network (i.e. **classification&regression**), you can estimate exact coordinates of ppl in those imgs.
+**location** - with output from number of people estimating network (i.e. **classification&regression**), you can estimate exact coordinates of people in those imgs.

 **frame** - create density map